 He or she still needs to calm down more.
 Don’t give any fuel to the fire by saying anything.
 Try again later.
 Don’t give up.
 Don’t demand a quick return to normal and don’t give a lot of attention to your spouse.
 Attention is another kind of fuel that can keep strong emotions burning.
 Let him or her get bored with sulking.
 Don’t make it your problem.
 If he or she runs out, don’t chase him her down–that would just create a worse pattern.

-The fourth step to making up after a fight after a fight with your partner
+The fourth step to making up after a fight with your partner

-If you can’t do this, tell him or her that you need some time to consider what he or she is saying and then go away until you can find something that you agree with.
+If you can’t do this, tell him or her that you need some time to consider what he or she is saying.
+Then go away until you can find something that you agree with.
 Although you may disagree with some or most of what he or she is saying, do not point that out.
 Instead, you need to find the part of what he or she is saying that is true.

-Every time you agree (sincerely) with something your spouse says, you take more and more energy away from his or her anger and create a little more desire in him or her to cooperate with you.
+Every time you sincerely agree with something your spouse says, you take more and more energy away from his or her anger.
+You also create a little more desire in him or her to cooperate with you.
 If you find it hard to think of how you can agree, Read my book called Connecting Through “Yes!” which has many examples for using agreement to end even severe marriage conflicts.

 Preventing the fight from flaring up again

-This is one of times when you need to use a boundary.
-The consistent use of boundaries will actually reduce the bad times you have together.
+There are many times when you need to use a boundary.
+The consistent use of boundaries will actually reduce the number of bad times you have together.
 That will mean the good times will have more of an impact.

 Your husband says all you care about is yourself.
 You agree with him that sometimes you do get that way.
 He says that he can’t keep living this way and wants a divorce because you are too terrible to change.
 You feel your heart beat fast, but you take a minute and calm yourself.
 Then you say,